-All presets created with Timeless 1 can be loaded in Timeless 2.
-If Timeless 1 is also installed on your computer, your Timeless 1 presets will be accessible via the V1 Preset Folder submenu in the preset menu.
-The factory presets for Timeless 1 are also included in the Timeless 2 factory presets, so you only need to use the V1 Preset Folder submenu to access presets you might have created yourself.
+All presets created with Timeless 1 and 2 can be loaded in Timeless 3.
+If an earlier version of Timeless is installed on your computer, the presets from this version will be accessible via the V1 Preset Folder and V2 Preset Folder submenus in the preset menu.

-You can read more about compatibility between Timeless 1 and Timeless 2 in Upgrading to Timeless 2.
-Please take some time to read it if you are planning to replace Timeless 1 instances with Timeless 2 instances in your songs.
+You can read more about compatibility with earlier versions of FabFilter Timeless in Upgrading to Timeless 3.
+Please take some time to read it if you are planning to replace Timeless 1 or 2 instances with Timeless 3 instances in your songs.